 I do not have a permanent office on campus.
 Communication will need to be through Canvas messaging or my WSU email address (sgrayston@weber.edu).
 Allow a 24 hour turnaround time for responses.
-If you need to contact me immediately, call the CS department office.
 We will use Canvas for the class calendar, assignments, grades, and communication.
 I will use Canvas messaging and announcements to communicate with you and I would prefer that you message me through Canvas.